20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Replace a standard window with a porthole-style window.

-How to recreate: If structural changes are possible, install a real porthole window.
-For a less invasive option, create a faux porthole using a large circular mirror or frame.
+How to recreate: If structural changes are on the table, a real porthole window makes a statement.
+If not, a large circular mirror or frame gets you the look without touching the walls.

 3. White and Navy Color Scheme